vikas9392345479/NeoMart/README.md

-# Quickcart 🛒

  Quickcart is a Django-based e-commerce web application built for learning and portfolio purposes.
 It is a simplified and customized version of the open-source [MyAwesomeCart](https://github.com/haris989/MyAwesomeCart) project, with unnecessary modules like the blog app removed for clarity and focus.

 ---